 There are two main types of diabetes – Type 1 diabetes and Type 2 diabetes.
-Type 2 diabetes is far more common than Type 1.
-In the UK, around 90% of all adults with diabetes have Type 2.
+Type 2 diabetes is far more common than Type 1, with around 90% of all adults with diabetes in the UK having Type 2.

-Type 2 diabetes?
+What is Type 2 diabetes?
 Type 2 diabetes is a serious condition which develops when your body can’t produce enough insulin, or when the insulin that is produced doesn’t work properly.
 This causes the level of sugar (glucose) in your blood to become too high.

-Diabetes can cause serious long-term health problems.
-It’s the most common cause of vision loss and blindness in people of working age.
-It is also responsible for most cases of kidney failure and lower limb amputation (other than accidents).
-People with diabetes are up to five times more likely to develop heart disease or have a stroke than those without diabetes.
+- People with diabetes are up to five times more likely to develop heart disease or have a stroke than those without diabetes

-You can’t change some of these risk factors.
-But others you can.
-The risk of Type 2 diabetes can be reduced significantly by reducing your weight, increasing the amount of physical activity that you do and improving your diet.
-The Healthier You: NHS Diabetes Prevention Programme (NHS DPP) can support you in taking action in all these areas.
+- The Healthier You: NHS Diabetes Prevention Programme (NDPP) can support you in taking action in all these areas.
 Making changes now can lower your risk or even stop you developing Type 2 diabetes.

-The Healthier You: NHS Diabetes Prevention Programme (NHS DPP) can help you put your health back in your hands and reduce your risk of developing this very serious health condition.
+The Healthier You: NHS Diabetes Prevention Programme (NDPP) can help put your health back in your hands and reduce your risk of developing this serious health condition.